tsur/webvtt/README.md

 A WebVTT experiment for setting up subtitles to your videos on the fly.
 A demo is available [here](http://tsur.github.io/webvtt).
 You may also build a desktop version based on [Electron](https://github.com/atom/electron).

+Once it's done, export it to a .srt file and added to your third party player software as VLC to add it.

 # Setting up

 To deploy it on your local machine, just follow the steps below: